alexandershov/IdeaProjects/tools/bazel/bazel.md

 It's written in Java and stores build-graph in memory.
 You can shutdown bazel server with `bazel shutdown`.
 On the next CLI invocation bazel server will be started again.
+Bazel server can execute only one command at a time.
+That's why you're getting all these "Another Bazel command is running" when trying two execute two bazel commands in parallel.

 ## Profiling